The word “boundary” is viewed as a negative word for many…

-The encouragement here is to recognize some healthy boundary limits and not set up camp near them.
-Boundaries are about prioritizing your marriage, meaning that your relationship takes first place over anyone else.
-It’s also about protecting your marriage.
-Doing this, you show an insane amount of respect to your spouse proving that you’re willing to go out of your way in order for them to know they can fully trust you.
+Boundaries are about prioritizing your marriage, meaning that because you love, honor, and respect your spouse, your loyalty is to them.
+It’s also about protecting your marriage because you would never want anything to cause division, infidelity, or disrespect.
+Implementing boundaries shows your spouse that you care and are willing to go out of your way in order for them to know they can fully trust you.

-Statistics are all over the map, but they say about 40% of marriages will experience an affair.
-Please pay attention!
-Do not think you are immune to this.
-Marriage is one of those things you have to constantly be fixing, tweaking, and maintaining.
-The couples we’ve had on our couch are overwhelmed with shame as their families have been torn apart, only wishing they still had an ounce of prevention.
+The statistics are all over the map, but they say about 40-60% of marriages will experience an affair.
+Please pay attention and do not think you are immune to this!
+Marriage is one of those things you have to constantly be fixing, maintaining, and protecting.
+The couples that we’ve helped walk through affair recovery are all filled with shame and always say the same things…

-Here are 4 things that every couple must do to keep boundaries with the opposite sex:
+So here are 4 things we recommend to ALL couples in order to keep boundaries with the opposite sex:

 1. Do not be friends with anyone your spouse does not feel comfortable with…no exceptions.
-And don’t be ridiculous by fighting for that friendship once your spouse waved the red flag.
-That only makes you look like you care more about this friend that your spouse.
+And don’t be ridiculous by fighting for that friendship once your spouse shares their concerns.
+That only makes you look like you care more about this person than your spouse.

 2. Don’t share private details of your marriage with anyone of the opposite sex.
-Lean on a mentor, pastor, life coach, or a trusted friend of the same sex.
+They may use it against you or as an opportunity to become emotionally connected to you.
+If you are in a hard place in your marriage and need someone to talk to, lean on a mentor, pastor, life coach, or a trusted friend of the same sex.

-4. Don’t be alone with a person of the opposite sex outside of work, unless you and your spouse agree A HEAD OF TIME.
-Romantic relationships usually come out of recreational activities and intimate conversations so if you’re spending more time having fun with this friend, it can easily lead to something more..
+4. Don’t be alone with a person of the opposite sex outside of work, unless you and your spouse agree AHEAD OF TIME.
+Romantic relationships usually come out of recreational activities and intimate conversations so if you’re spending more time having fun with this friend, know that it can easily lead to something more.

 Marriage Action Plan: